 Today I want to continue last week’s conversation about emotional regulation and creating healthier neuropathways.
-To do that, we’re going to talk about… the Emotional Guidance Scale.
-My new favorite topic of late.
+To do that, we’re going to talk about the Emotional Guidance Scale.
+My new favorite topic of late!

 Emotional Guidance Scale (EGS)

 The EGS is a scale (see image below) by Abraham-Hicks that helps you identify your current emotional set point; in other words, your frequency.
 The Emotional Guidance Scale is a list of 22 emotions ranging from joy at #1 to depression at #22, with all of the emotions in between.
-Each emotion has a set frequency associated with it and the corresponding frequencies can be measured.
+Each emotion has a set frequency associated with it and the corresponding frequency can be measured.
 As we know, the higher our frequency, the more we’re able to manifest the good things we want.
-To that end, we can use this scale to determine our frequency, based on our emotion, and figure out how to increase our vibration.
+To that end, we can use this scale to determine our frequency, based on our emotion, and figure out appropriate steps to increase our vibration.

 The EGS was created to help you determine your set point, or your vibrational frequency, at any given moment.
 Whether you check-in during an argument, at the end of the day, while you’re watching tv, while painting, on your way to work, this scale was designed to give you a path to increase your frequency.
 Consider this guiding scale as a roadmap that will help you get from where you are when you check-in, to where you want to be emotionally, in order to manifest.

 The EGS is especially helpful when you feel like joy is too far away from your current emotional state.
 It helps eliminate the overwhelm of your emotions so that you can get back on track.
 After all, what you’re feeling, is what you’re manifesting.
 When you want to get to joy, and you’re not anywhere close, this guide helps you figure out what to do to rise one vibrational frequency at a time—eventually reaching your goal.